We’ve all heard it– “teens/young adults with diabetes are hard.”

 Eventually, my care team told my mom to back off- basically- not bother because it wasn’t good for my diabetes or our relationship.
 It wasn’t working.

 You know what happened when we did this?
 Things got WAY better (some parts slowly).
 A lot of this took until after college for us to really get there.
+But.
+It worked.
+I was also jumping into my management in a safe place not away from home for the first time.

 - She and I have talked about the fact that my other diagnoses (ADHD, OCD, Anxiety, PCOS, & Endometriosis) took way too long to get diagnosed…because of the focus on my diabetes.